BeanieMen/HueHueHue/README.md

 ## Commands

-- /color add - It gets the picture of the day from nasa's website
+- /color add - Changes the color of a user's username
-- /chess - It gets the daily puzzle from lichess
-- /wordle - You can play a game of wordle with this command

-sudo docker run -it my-discord-bot:latest yarn start
+- /color clear - Clears all colors server-wide

 ## Prerequisites